 Your customer service individual or team is critical here, as is the use of a customer relationship management (CRM) application that lets you share a thorough profile of each customer with the employees who need access.
 When they call or email, they don’t want to be treated like a stranger.

-Talk to management about being a part of the customer complaint/feedback loop so you can better understand what’s going on when you can’t collect.
+Work to be dilligent about the customer complaint/feedback loop so you can better understand what’s going on when you can’t collect.
 You can’t fix it if you don’t know which part is broken.

 As a small business owner, you’re wearing a lot of hats.
 Let us take one off your plate.
 At Block Advisors, we offer small business services year-round, with experienced and trusted tax advisors.